Northteq/Creekridge_Portal/README.md

 10. The project will be created with all contents from github.
 11. Do steps 6 and 7 listed above.

-9 steps instead of 3 for those of us who feel safer with the Eclipse GUI :)

 +++++++++++++++++++++++++++++++++++++++++++
 PLEASE WATCH OUT FOR WHAT YOU ARE MERGING!

-Steps to follow when you are ready to push your code:
+Steps to follow when you are ready to push your code to ensure you synch with the remote repository
 ------------------------------------------------------
 1. Right click your project in Eclipse, Team > Synchronize Workspace
 2. The Team Synchronizing screen will appear showing the files in which there are differences between the remote repository and your local repository.